Snowboard Jib Tricks - Rail Sliding or Grinding – Generic terms for sliding rails.

 "Jibbing" can be a general term for all skate influenced types of riding and often involves sliding and rotations, pressing, taping, bonking or jumping onto and/or off of random objects in the mountain or urban environment.

-to check out the whole online program they offer.
+Have a look at the Snowboard Addiction Program to check out the whole online program they offer.
 For some people this kind of video program can be just the ticket to really spark the explosion of skills.

-One aspect of SNowboarding Rails and Snowboard Jib Tricks that really confuses people sometimes is the way that rotations onto rails can be names the opposite of rotations off of jumps.
+One aspect of Snowboarding Rails and Snowboard Jib Tricks that really confuses people sometimes is the way that rotations onto rails can be names the opposite of rotations off of jumps.
 In fact I was totally confused on this subject until just a few years ago.
 Again, as it should, the terminology comes from Street Style Skateboarding.

 While some sliders, rails and boxes especially in public terrain parks are set up with a take off that leads straight over the front end of the sliding surface, that is really more beginner or intermediate in terms of urban or skate style riding.
 Most of the time in sliding rails the skater would come at a slight angle and hop onto the feature from the side.
 This is where the confusion comes into play.

 In urban or street style rail sliding the names of most tricks are based upon which side of the rail or box the rider jumps on from, and is not determined by the direction of rotation while sliding.

 *Frontside* – Applies to snowboarding rails where the rider approaches the feature from the front side of their body, usually hopping up onto it off of their toes.

 *Backside* – Applies to snowboarding rails where the rider approaches the feature from the backside of their body, usually hopping onto it off of their heels.

 Board-Slide - A board slide is performed with the board perpendicular to the sliding surface.